ZackLarsen/jaffle_shop/README.md

 ## Setup

 Define your python environment in an environment.yaml file.
+It must have duckdb and dbt-duckdb installed to work properly.
 It can look something like this:

 ```yaml
 name: dbt_jaffle_shop